openhab/org.openhab.binding.zwave/doc/benext/alarmsound_0_0.md

 ### Parameter 1: Set to Default

-Set all configuration values to default values (factory settings) If value is set to 255 reset to default settings.
+Set all configuration values to default values (factory settings)
+<p&gtIf value is set to 255 reset to default settings.</p&gt
 Values in the range 1 to 255 may be set.

 The manufacturer defined default value is ```1```.